iamomer2707/portfolio/replit.md

-# Portfolio Website - John Doe
+# Portfolio Website - Syed Omer Hussain

 ## Overview

-This is a personal portfolio website for John Doe, a Full Stack Software Developer.
-The project is built as a static website using vanilla HTML, CSS, and JavaScript, designed to showcase professional experience, education, projects, and contact information in a clean, modern interface.
+This is a personal portfolio website for Syed Omer Hussain, an IT Enthusiast and Graduate Student.
+The project is built as a static website using vanilla HTML, CSS, and JavaScript, designed to showcase educational background, internship experience, research projects, certifications, and contact information in a clean, modern interface.

 ## System Architecture